 There are two types of secondary markets:

-It is a marketplace, wherein there is no direct contact between the buyer and the seller, like NYSE or NASDAQ.
+It is a marketplace wherein there is no direct contact between the buyer and the seller, like NYSE or NASDAQ.
 There is no counterparty risk as an exchange is a guarantor.
 Also, heavy regulations make it a safe place for investors to trade securities.
-However, investors face a comparatively higher transaction cost due to exchange fees and commission.
+However, due to exchange fees and commissions, investors face a comparatively higher transaction cost.

 Over-The-Counter (OTC) Markets

-It is a decentralized place, where the market is made up of members trading among themselves.
-Foreign exchange market (FOREX) is one such type of market.
+It is a decentralized place where the market comprises members trading among themselves.
+The foreign exchange market (FOREX) is one such type of market.
 There is more competition among the participants to get higher volume, so prices of security may vary from seller to seller.
 Also, OTC markets suffer from counterparty risk as parties deal with each other directly.

 Pricing in Secondary Markets